Wilhelm Friedemann Bach: Life

 In 1746 Friedemann became organist of the Liebfrauenkirche at Halle.

 In 1751, Friedemann married Dorothea Elisabeth Georgi (1721–1791), who was 11 years his junior and who outlived him by seven years.
 Dorothea was the daughter of a tax collector.
 The landed estates she inherited caused the family to be placed in a high tax bracket by Halle authorities, who were raising taxes to meet the revenue demands of the Seven Years' War.
 To raise cash for these payments, she sold part of her property in 1770.
 The couple produced two sons and a daughter, Friederica Sophia (born in 1757), who was the only one of their offspring to live past infancy.
 The descendants of Friederica Sophia eventually migrated to Oklahoma.

 Friedemann was deeply unhappy in Halle almost from the beginning of his tenure.
 In 1749 he was involved in a conflict with the Cantor of the Liebfrauenkirche, Gottfried Mittag, who had misappropriated funds that were due to Friedemann.
 In 1750 the church authorities reprimanded Friedemann for overstaying a leave of absence (he was in Leipzig settling his father's estate).
 In 1753 he made his first documented attempt to find another post, and thereafter made several others.
 All these attempts failed.
 Bach had at least two pupils, Friedrich Wilhelm Rust and Johann Samuel Petri.

 In 1762, he negotiated for the post of Kapellmeister to the court of Darmstadt; although he protracted the negotiations for reasons that are opaque to historians and did not actively take the post, he nevertheless was appointed Hofkapellmeister of Hessen-Darmstadt, a title he used in the dedication of his Harpsichord Concerto in E minor.

 In June 1764, Friedemann left the job in Halle without any employment secured elsewhere.
 His financial situation deteriorated so much that in 1768 he re-applied for his old job in Halle, without success.
 He thereafter supported himself by teaching.
 After leaving Halle in 1770, he lived for several years (1771–1774) in Braunschweig where he applied in vain for the post of an organist at the St. Catherine's church.
 Then he moved to Berlin, where he initially was welcomed by the princess Anna Amalia (the sister of Frederick the Great).
-Later, no longer in favor at court, he gave harpsichord lessons to Sarah Itzig Levy, the daughter of a prominent Jewish family in Berlin and an avid collector of Bach and other early 18th century music, who was also a "patron" of Friedemann's brother CPE Bach.
+Later, no longer in favor at court, he gave harpsichord lessons to Sarah Levy, the daughter of a prominent Jewish family in Berlin and an avid collector of Bach and other early 18th-century music, who was also a "patron" of Friedemann's brother C. P. E. Bach.
 Friedemann died in Berlin.